tomarrell/lbadd/CODING_GUIDELINES.md

 ## panic
 No `panic` must be used.
-It endangeres the stability of the whole application.
+It endangers the stability of the whole application.

 ## Comments
 Of course we want comments.